All Israel

 Papua New Guinea, which is a predominantly Christian nation, has had diplomatic relations with Israel since 1978.
 However, the nation had yet to establish an embassy in Israel.

-Tkachenko also promised Cohen that his country will continue to support Israel in international arenas.
+Tkachenko also promised Cohen that his country would continue to support Israel in international arenas.

-A participant from Papua New Guinea takes part in an annual parade during the Jewish holiday of Sukkot in Jerusalem October 6, 2009.
+A participant from Papua New Guinea takes part in an annual parade during the Jewish holiday of Sukkot in Jerusalem on Oct.
+6, 2009.
 REUTERS/Ronen Zvulun (JERUSALEM SOCIETY IMAGES OF THE DAY)

-By establishing its embassy in Jerusalem, Papua New Guinea joins a small group of nations to recognize the Jewish capital.
+By establishing its embassy in Jerusalem, PNG joins a small group of nations to recognize the Jewish capital.

 Only the United States, Guatemala, Honduras and Kosovo have embassies in Jerusalem.
-Under the leadership of former U.S. President Donald Trump, the U.S. finally fulfilled its 1995 promise to move the U.S. Embassy to Jerusalem.
+Under the leadership of former U.S. President Donald Trump, the U.S. finally fulfilled its 1995 promise to move its embassy to Jerusalem.

 Most countries do not recognize Jerusalem as the capital of Israel, despite western Jerusalem being included in the original partition agreement.
 Some countries have, instead, opted to establish trade offices in Jerusalem, while maintaining embassies in Tel Aviv.

-Cohen indicated that getting more countries to recognize Jerusalem is a priority for the ministry.
+Cohen indicated that getting more countries to recognize Jerusalem is a priority.

-“We at the Ministry of Foreign Affairs will continue to work to transfer more diplomatic missions to the city of Jerusalem, the eternal capital of the people of Israel," Cohen said as he announced the new embassy.
+“We at the Ministry of Foreign Affairs will continue to work to transfer more diplomatic missions to the city of Jerusalem, the eternal capital of the people of Israel," Cohen said.

 The All Israel News Staff is a team of journalists in Israel.